How to prepare your retail business for the big days before Christmas.

-The end of year includes some major shopping days.
-Customers are expected to be out and about, instore and online, looking for bargains and wanting to shop.
+Customers are expected to be out shopping and online, looking for bargains and making purchases.

 After Labour Weekend sales at the end of October, Singles Day occurs on 11 November.
-This is a Chinese shopping festival but offers huge opportunity for New Zealand e-tailers and omnichannel businesses to reach the vast market of Chinese consumers in China.
+This is a Chinese shopping festival.
+Excitingly, it offers huge opportunity for Kiwi retailers to reach the vast Chinese market.

 Black Friday is an American import that has become a fixture of the Kiwi shopping calendar in recent years.
-It is the day after Thanksgiving in the US, and this year will fall on 27 November.
+It’s the day after Thanksgiving in the US.
 Black Friday is now bigger than Boxing Day for New Zealand retailers.
-Kiwis are increasingly using the Black Friday sales both to stock up and also to kickstart their Christmas shopping.
-In New Zealand, Cyber Monday (29 November 2021) has increasingly been merged with Black Friday to create one of the biggest shopping festivals of the year.
+Kiwis are increasingly using Black Friday sales to stock up, and kickstart their Christmas shopping.
+In New Zealand, Cyber Monday has increasingly been merged with Black Friday.
+This creates one of the biggest shopping festivals of the year.

-Ecommerce sites and bricks and mortar stores will get busier through December.
-Christmas Eve (24 December) is still the biggest shopping day of the year as Kiwis rush to get last minute Christmas gifts sorted and stock up on groceries ahead of Christmas Day, when most shops must be closed.
-Boxing Day sales start on 26 December and round out the busiest month of the year for retail businesses.
+Ecommerce sites and bricks-and-mortar stores will get busier through December.
+Christmas Eve (24 December) is still the biggest shopping day of the year.
+Shoppers rush to get groceries and gifts sorted ahead of Christmas Day, when most shops must close.
+Boxing Day sales start on 26 December and round out the busiest month of the year for retailers.

 The holiday season is a popular time for staff to take holidays.
-If you haven’t already done so, we recommend you talk to your staff now regarding their plans for holidays during this time.
+So if you haven’t already, talk to your staff now regarding their plans for holidays during this time.
 This will give you advance warning of the need if any, to arrange for staff coverage during this busy retail period.

 Check out our advice for finding and recruiting the right people this Christmas season.
 If you have any questions, please check in with our free member Advice Service on 0800 472 472 or email [email protected].